I’m a COVID-19 lab director. This is why the integrity of my testing depends on investment in people

 Since 2016, critical public health infrastructure has been systematically dismantled as a result of funding cuts at the CDC.
 The recent debacle in which contamination at CDC labs led to ineffective coronavirus tests has shed a harsh light on problems brewing in the public health sphere.

 It is critical to establish processes across all parts of the testing ecosystem that improve accuracy, such as interlaboratory quality assurance programs.
-A great example is Beckman Coulter’s IQAP (interlaboratory quality assurance program), which uses daily quality control data from participating laboratories across, the world to allow each lab to see where they are in comparison to a large number of peers on tests using the same analytical instruments.
+A great example is Beckman Coulter’s IQAP (interlaboratory quality assurance program), which uses daily quality control data from participating laboratories across the world to allow each lab to see where it is in comparison to a large number of peers on tests using the same analytical instruments.

 Properly trained communities

-We also need to ensure proper training and investment in community and public health laboratories like mine, by ensuring that labs have the funding they need.
-As the Covid-19 crisis persists, CDC and states change testing guidelines on a daily basis.
+We also need to ensure proper training and investment in community and public health laboratories such as mine, by ensuring that labs have the funding they need.
+As the COVID-19 crisis persists, CDC and states change testing guidelines on a daily basis.
 This is understandable as we learn more about the virus, day by day.

 On top of this, manufacturers are making new recommendations specific to their tests.
 Healthcare professionals struggle to keep up with the training required to scale their operations while meeting these whiplash demands.
-Community labs, seeing cuts to their budget, often lack the guidance and training they need as a result of an under-resourced and underpaid staff.
+Community labs, seeing cuts to their budget, often lack the guidance and training they need as a result of an underresourced and underpaid staff.
 In partnership with device manufacturers, we must fortify training for people who operate testing devices.

 Commitment to funding